 Art Ingels, the father of go-karts, was a hot rodder and racing car designer at Kurtis Kraft.
 In 1956 he initiated one of the greatest fun activities known to man when he built the first go-kart from a lawnmower engine and some scrap metal.
 Although super karts can reach a speed of 160 mph, the recreational go karts are child-friendly and are created for kids all over the world to enjoy the exhilarating adventure of go-karts safely.

 There are a ton of different styles, power sources, and sizes to choose from.
 There are pedal versions of ride-on toys all the way up to mini-dune buggies.
 We’ve produced this guide to help you buy the best go-kart for kids – and for any adults that are brave enough to give the larger models a go.
+We want you to find the ultimate go kart.

 Our Top Picks For The Best Go Karts For Kids